 What is Prostate Cancer?

-Prostate cancer is a disease where cells in the prostate gland grow in an uncontrolled way.
-These abnormal cells can form a lump or tumour, and in some cases, may spread to other parts of the body.
+Prostate cancer occurs when cells in the prostate gland begin to grow and divide in an uncontrolled way, forming a tumour.
 The prostate is a small gland found only in men, located just below the bladder, and it plays a role in producing semen.
+Prostate cancer is a common condition in men.
+It often grows slowly, and many men may not notice symptoms for years.
+However, some types can be more aggressive.

 - Difficulty starting or stopping urination